Understanding Auto Transport Pricing: Factors That Affect Your Quote

 5. Seasonality and Supply/Demand

-- Snowbird Season (Spring/Fall): In the fall, thousands of retirees move from the Northeast/Midwest to Florida and Arizona.
+- Snowbird Season (Fall/Spring): In the fall, thousands of retirees move from the Northeast/Midwest to Florida and Arizona.
 In the spring, they return.
-During these windows, prices on north-south routes can double due to extreme demand.
+Prices on north-south routes can double during these windows.

-- Summer Rush (June-August): This is peak moving season for families.
-With high demand across the board, rates generally sit at their highest annual levels.
+- Summer Rush (June–August): Peak moving season for families.
+Rates sit at their highest annual levels across the board.

 - Winter Holidays: Many drivers take time off between Christmas and New Year's.
-With fewer trucks on the road, the remaining drivers charge a premium to work during the holidays.
+Fewer trucks on the road means remaining drivers charge a premium to work during holidays.

 6. Understanding the “Total Tariff”

-- The Broker Fee (Deposit): This is the fee paid to the company arranging the shipment (like SouthWest Auto Transport).
-It covers the cost of vetting carriers, insurance verification, customer support, and logistics coordination.
-This is usually paid upfront or upon dispatch.
+- The Broker Fee (Deposit): Paid to the company arranging the shipment.
+Covers vetting carriers, insurance verification, customer support, and logistics coordination.

-- The Carrier Pay: This is the amount the actual truck driver receives.
-It covers their diesel, insurance, tolls, and salary.
+- The Carrier Pay: The amount the actual truck driver receives — covering diesel, insurance, tolls, and salary.

-The Risk of Low Quotes: Scam companies will quote you a low total price by slashing the Carrier Pay portion.
-If a driver usually gets $800 to move a car, and a broker offers them $500, the driver will simply ignore that load.
-Your car will sit indefinitely while the lowball broker tries to find a desperate driver.
-At SouthWest Auto Transport, we quote fair market rates to ensure your car actually gets picked up.
+The Risk of Low Quotes: Scam companies slash the Carrier Pay portion.
+If a driver normally gets $800 to move a car and a broker offers $500, the driver ignores that load.
+Your car sits indefinitely.
+At SouthWest Auto Transport, we quote fair market rates to ensure your car actually gets picked up on time.

 7. Fuel Surcharges

-Car haulers get roughly 5 to 7 miles per gallon.
+Car haulers get roughly 5–7 miles per gallon.
 When diesel prices spike, carriers immediately increase their rates to stay profitable.
-While this is outside of your control, it explains why a quote you received three months ago might be different today.
+This explains why a quote from three months ago may differ from today's market rate.

 Hidden Costs to Watch Out For

-- Personal Items Fee: You are generally allowed to put 100 lbs of items in the trunk for free.
-However, if you pack the car full to the roof, drivers can charge $100-$300 extra or refuse the load entirely due to weight restrictions.
+- Personal Items Fee: You are generally allowed 100 lbs of items in the trunk free.
+Pack the car to the roof and drivers can charge $100–$300 extra or refuse the load due to DOT weight restrictions.

-- Storage Fees: If the carrier arrives for delivery and you are not there to receive the car, they may have to put it in a local storage yard.
-You will be responsible for the storage bill.
+- Storage Fees: If the carrier arrives for delivery and you are not present, your car may be placed in a local storage yard at your expense.

 - Attempted Pickup Fees: If the driver arrives and the car is not ready (dead battery, lost keys, locked behind a gate), you may be charged for their wasted time.